hauktoma/kafka-rest-proxy-perf-test/README.md

-# Kafka REST Proxy perf tests
+# Kafka REST Proxy performance tests

 Helper project to measure performance of Kafka producer-consumer setup using the REST Proxy API of Kafka.
 This tests sets up single consumer and multiple producers and tries to measure duration the whole round-trip